infinitelos/TreadingWater/README.md

 ## Building Your Ship While Staying Afloat

 ## Overview
-The Treading Water methodology acknowledges the reality of teams who must simultaneously maintain day-to-day operations while building something substantial.
+The Treading Water methodology acknowledges the reality of teams who must simultaneously maintain day-to-day operations and/or adjust to shiting priorities while building something substantial.
 Like a team treading water while constructing a ship, this approach embraces resource constraints, shifting priorities, and the need to balance immediate survival with long-term success.

 ## Core Principles

 1. **Practical Realism**: Acknowledge that teams must both "tread water" (handle maintenance and interruptions) and "build the ship" (develop new features/products)
 2. **Sustainable Pace**: Ensure no team member treads water for too long, preventing burnout
 3. **Deliberate Trade-offs**: Making and communicating explicit decisions about where to invest in quality vs. where to make pragmatic compromises to reach shore (go-live)
-4. **Current Navigation**: Develop strategies to navigate unpredictable currents (shifting priorities, executive decisions, market changes) that can push the team off course
+4. **Current Navigation**: Develop strategies to navigate unpredictable currents (shifting priorities, executive decisions, market changes) that can drown the team or push off course

 ## Key Components